By Derek Clark

 Contributing Writer, [GAS]

-Valentine’s Day is fast approaching.
-For some of us it’ll just be another Monday night spent crying into our Star Wars pillowcase.
+Valentine’s Day is already here, geeks.
+For some of us it’ll just be another night spent crying into our Star Wars pillowcase.
 A lucky few will probably get laid.
 But for the rest of us, with just the right mix of charm and alcohol, we might actually convince someone to do the tongue tango.

 French kissing, why do we do it?
 No other species of animals on the planet seem eager to tickle each other’s tonsils.
 (Unless you count the White-Fronted Parrot.
 After these crazy birds open their beaks and touch tongues, the male spews his lunch onto the female’s chest.
 Sexy, I know.)
 Of course, many animals kiss or show affection through touching in some way.
 But we humans seem to be the only ones interested in swapping spit.